phuchoang2603/omakub/README.md

 # Omakub

-Turn a fresh Ubuntu installation into a fully-configured, beautiful, and modern system by running a single command.
+Turn a fresh Arch Linux installation with GNOME into a fully-configured, beautiful, and modern system by running a single command.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.

 Watch the introduction video and read more at [omakub.org](https://omakub.org).